 AI and IT Governance

-Information Technology Governance (IT Governance) is a structure used to set-up, monitor, and control critical information technology assets to ensure strategic alignment with the organization’s business goals.
+Information Technology Governance (IT Governance) is a structure used to set-up, monitor, and control critical information technology assets to ensure strategic alignment with its business goals.

 IT Governance consists of formal policies, practices, and processes that ensure the effective, efficient, safe, and ethical use of corporate technology.
 At its core, this mechanism must clearly define how an organization manages and leverages its IT portfolio, including financial, system, and employee resources.
 The valuable outcome provides mission-critical oversight for the practical evaluation, selection, prioritization, and funding of IT projects, ensuring their successful implementation and continual monitoring and making required adjustments to meet business requirements and goals.

 For many companies, the incorporation of AI technologies is a new experience that will require research, assessment, and possibly changes to the current corporate IT environment.
-The potential value and dangers of AI equally are raising concerns among business leaders on the accuracy, fairness, transparency, trust, ethics, privacy, and security of intelligent solutions.
+AI’s potential value and dangers raise concerns among business leaders on the accuracy, fairness, transparency, trust, ethics, privacy, and security of intelligent solutions.
 IT Governance provides the structure for the successful management of these problems and risks.

 The key questions that need answering with strategic consideration within a corporate AI adoption plan include the items outlined below.